oss-review-toolkit/ort/docs/README.md

 Please see [GettingStarted.md](./GettingStarted.md) for an introduction to the individual tools.

+## Configuration

+Please see [Configuration.md](./Configuration.md) for details about the ORT configuration.

 ## Development

 The toolkit is written in [Kotlin](https://kotlinlang.org/) and uses [Gradle](https://gradle.org/) as the build system.